AshishSharma-123/FaceRecognization/README.md

-Face Recognition System using Haarcascade, Flask, HTML/CSS/JS A web-based Face Recognition system built with Haarcascade classifier for face detection, using OpenCV on the backend and a responsive HTML/CSS/JavaScript frontend served with Flask.
+Face Recognition System using Haarcascade, Flask, HTML/CSS/JS A web-based Face Recognition system built with Haarcascade classifier for face detection,identify and recognizatioin using OpenCV on the backend and a responsive HTML/CSS/JavaScript frontend served with Flask.

 🔍 Features
 Real-time face detection using Haarcascade